 - All client funds must be held in separate bank accounts from that of the broker’s working capital.
 In other words, it cannot use your money to cover its own costs.

-- All account users must provide one form of a government-issued ID and proof of a residency.
-This counters the risk of fraud and ensures that platform remains compliant with New Zealand regulations on anti-money laundering.
+- All account users must provide one form of a government-issued ID and proof of residency.
+This counters the risk of fraud and ensures that the platform remains compliant with New Zealand regulations on anti-money laundering.

 - Reputable license issuers such as those mentioned above will perform quarterly audits on the broker.
 Once again, this ensures that you are able to buy shares in a safe environment.